fun things to do with kids in belgium

 Abbaye de Villers-la-Ville – This old abandoned 12th century abbey is what a ruined abbey should look like – decrepit, covered in vines, open to the sky and plenty of rooms to explore.
 A gem.

 Battle of Waterloo – Even if you don’t think you’re interested in battlefields, Waterloo is not to be missed.
-Walk up the Butte du Lion and look out over the scene of the battle (topography played an important role).
+Walk up the Butte du Lion and look out over the scene of the battle.
 The excellent visitor’s center has a movie that shows the battle in detail.
-For more information, check out Waterloo Battlefield.
+Tip: Easy day trip from Brussels.

 Le Grand Hornu (near Mons) – Le Grand Hornu is a coal mining town that’s been made into a tourist site.
 This is a fascinating look into the Industrial Revolution, in a planned city where people worked and lived.
 Visit the mines, climb on slag heaps and tour these 19th century period houses.